julianjca/juliancanderson.com/content/blog/apps-that-i-pay-for/index.md

 description: These are the apps that I pay for monthly / one time purchase.
 ---

-We can't deny that some of our work rely on certain applications.
+We can't deny that some of our works rely on certain applications.
 Some apps are free and some apps are not.
 I love discovering new applications out there.
 It feels nice to explore the app store and find a new apps that can help me become more productive.
 Here are some of the applications that I love and pay for:

 ## [Notion](https://notion.so)